henryhuangh/wealthsimple-python/README.md

 - Basic buy and sell functionality (Stop Limit, Limit, Market, Good till Cancel, Good for Day)
 - Real time quotes from TMX, NASDAQ and Yahoo
 - Balance retreival

+## Documentation

+### Setup
+Make sure the wealthsimple and authy module is in PATH.
+Import the module wealthsimple
+`from weathsimple import wealthsimple`
+`import authy`

+### Login
+In order to login, the username and password must be entered into a wealthsimple object.
+If 2FA is enabled, additional steps must be taken to ensure full functionality

+### Trading

+To place a trade, ensure that there is enough funds avaliable